 On April 15, 2020, Arcadia University signed and returned the Certification and Agreement for the CARES Higher Education Emergency Relief Funding (HEERF).
-Students who demonstrate unexpected expenses or hardships related to the disruption of campus operations due to coronavirus can submit applications (see below).
+This funding provided students with demonstrated unexpected expenses and/or hardships related to the disruption of campus operations due to coronavirus the opportunity to apply for funding. (see below).

 Funding Totals: HEERF I

-Arcadia intends to use no less than 50 percent ($1,281,566 total) of the funds received to provide Emergency Financial Aid Grants to students.
+Arcadia used no less than 50 percent ($1,281,567 total) of the funds received to provide Emergency Financial Aid Grants to students.
 Arcadia estimates 2,303 total eligible students.

 |Date||Total Number of Students Awarded Funding HEERF I||Funding Awarded|